Burnaby Island to Ninstints (25.207)

 8

-On the last day of the trip, you’ll have time to reminisce about the previous days over a leisurely breakfast.
-Your transportation generally arrives about midday and whisks you back to Sandspit where you’ll have the opportunity to get together with the rest of your group for a farewell dinner.
+On the last day of the kayak tour, you’ll have time to reminisce about the previous days over a leisurely breakfast.
+The zodiac generally arrives midday for the journey back to Sandspit where you’ll have the opportunity to get together with the rest of your group for a farewell dinner.

 Meals: Breakfast, Lunch